rjm2718/cudadsp1/README.md

    make
    ```
 ## running
-Pass the number of host memcpy/kernel iterations should be done (defaults to 4).
+command line arg (optional): provide the number of host memcpy/kernel iterations to do in main loop (defaults to 4).
 ```bash
 $./cudadsp1 4